-When both methods are combined an coding gain of ??% compared to the BMS1.0 is obtained for VTM configuration.
+When both methods are combined an average coding gain of 0.42% compared to the BMS1.0 is obtained for VTM configuration.
 The proposed method has no impact on encoding and decoding complexity.
 Considering the gain without impact on run time complexity and without increase of the worst case complexity decoding, we recommend to consider these modifications for the VTM2.0.

+References